erikgrinaker/toydb/README.md

 Distributed SQL database in Rust, written as a learning project.
 Most components have been built from scratch, including:

+* Pluggable storage engine with B+tree and log-structured backends.

 * Raft-based distributed consensus engine for linearizable state machine replication.

 * ACID-compliant transaction engine with MVCC-based snapshot isolation.

 * Iterator-based query engine with heuristic optimization and time-travel support.

-* SQL interface including projections, filters, joins, and aggregates.
+* SQL interface including projections, filters, joins, aggregates, and transactions.

 For details, see the [documentation](docs/).